stephencweiss/stephencharlesweiss.com/content/blog/2019-04-13/currying-an-introduction-with-function-declarations-and-expressions.md

 addByThree(3) // 6
 ```

-Okay, now let’s transition to function expressions and ES6 (for ease of comparison, I’m assuming we’re in a totally new global scope, so we won’t have any name collision issues or previously assigned `const` variables):
+Okay, now let's transition to function expressions and ES6 (for ease of comparison, I'm assuming we're in a totally new global scope, so we won't have any name collision issues or previously assigned `const` variables):

 ```javascript
 const addOne = a => a + 1